Tourism in Perth: Metropolitan Perth

 Crown Perth is located on the Swan River south-east of the city of Perth, Western Australia.
 The complex includes a casino, several restaurants and bars, a nightclub, two hotels, a convention centre, theatre and the Burswood Dome.
 The nearby Burswood railway station provides a public transport link to the Perth CBD.

 Adventure World is a theme park located in Bibra Lake, 20 km from the Perth CBD.
-The theme park contains many rides and attractions, including several which are water based, as well as a variety of food outlets.
+The theme park contains many rides and attractions, including several water-based features, as well as a variety of food outlets.

-Mundaring Weir is the name of a dam (and historically the adjoining locality) which are located 39 km from Perth, Western Australia in the Darling Scarp.
+Mundaring Weir is the name of a dam (and historically the adjoining locality) which is located 39 km from Perth in the Darling Scarp.
 It is situated in the Mundaring locality.
 The dam crosses the Helena River.
 The town of Mundaring was gazetted in 1898, the same year as the commencement of construction of the dam.
 There are many tourist facilities in the area, including Mundaring Weir Hotel and the C Y O'Connor Museum, as well as an outdoor cinema, youth hostel, art gallery, and many picnicking spots.